-- Strategic placemaking principles (Policy 2) - Supporting rural communities and the rural economy (Policies 4 and 5) - Applying a 'Town Centre first' principle to support town and city centres as multi-functional places (Policy 6) - Delivering affordable housing (Policy 7).
+- Strategic placemaking principles (Policy 2) - Supporting Urban Growth and Regeneration (Policy 3) - Supporting rural communities and the rural economy (Policies 4 and 5) - Applying a 'Town Centre first' principle to support town and city centres as multi-functional places (Policy 6) - Delivering affordable housing (Policy 7).
 LDPs are required to explore all opportunities to increase the supply of affordable housing and identify affordable housing led developments. - Flooding (Policy 8) supports investment in new and improved infrastructure promoting nature-based solutions as a priority. - Resilient Ecological Networks and Green Infrastructure (Policy 9) with the Preseli Hills and woodlands of North Pembrokeshire identified as a National Natural Resource. - Policy 10 'International Connectivity recognises the importance of the Haven Waterway and Ports as a major national asset and an important international gateway for freight and passengers.
-It is also recognised that "a diverse highskill supply chain has developed locally to support the energy sector which is increasingly incorporating the renewable energy sector, and, in particular, marine energy" (page 82). - Transport policies (11 and 12) are underpinned by the sustainable transport hierarchy for Wales which prioritises active travel and public transport and sets the vision to transition to low emission vehicles. - Digital infrastructure (policies 13 and 14) supports the delivery of digital communications infrastructure with new developments required to provide Gigabit capable broadband infrastructure. - National Forest (Policy 15) states the Welsh Government is committed to develop a national forest through the identification of appropriate sites and mechanisms. - Renewable energy policies 16, 17 and 18 contain strategic spatial and detailed criteria-based policies for the determination of applications. - Policy 32 'Haven Waterway and Energy' designates the Haven Waterway as a site for potential new developments in renewable and low-carbon energy, fostering innovation and investment.
+It is also recognised that "a diverse highskill supply chain has developed locally to support the energy sector which is increasingly incorporating the renewable energy sector, and, in particular, marine energy" (page 82). - Transport policies (11 and 12) are underpinned by the sustainable transport hierarchy for Wales which prioritises active travel and public transport and sets the vision to transition to low emission vehicles. - Digital infrastructure (policies 13 and 14) supports the delivery of digital communications infrastructure with new developments required to provide Gigabit capable broadband infrastructure. - National Forest (Policy 15) states the Welsh Government is committed to develop a national forest through the identification of appropriate sites and mechanisms. - Renewable energy policies 16, 17 and 18 contain strategic spatial and detailed criteria-based policies for the determination of applications. - Strategic Policies for Regional Planning and Strategic Development Plans (Policy 19) - Policy 32 'Haven Waterway and Energy' designates the Haven Waterway as a site for potential new developments in renewable and low-carbon energy, fostering innovation and investment.